 The most important detail an MCA provider will need to understand about your business is how much you receive in credit and debit card sales.
 Because an MCA is paid primarily as a percentage of your business's credit and debit card sales, the MCA provider will need to assess how much of your cash flow is received in this manner.
 It is from these credit and debit card statements that the provider will determine the rates and terms of the cash advance for your business.

 In your application for the MCA, you must provide your business's bank statements so the provider can assess how much your business makes from credit and debit card sales.
 As such, an MCA is best for a business that receives most of its revenue from credit and debit card sales rather than cash and other methods.

 Other documents the provider may require include your credit report and business profile.
 Your credit report helps the provider in determining how risky an advance for your business is and in setting the factor rate, and the business profile shows how long your business has been in operation.
 Providers count on future sales from your business, which is why they are interested in knowing whether companies will still be active for the duration of the advance.
 [Are you looking for a small business loan?
-Check out our reviews and best picks, including our pick for the best merchant cash advance option.]
+Check out our reviews picks for the best small business loan and financing options.]

 Terms of a merchant cash advance

 Once you have received your cash advance, consider these terms:

 Consider the total amount that will be advanced and how long you will have to pay it back.
 Typically, a cash advance amount ranges from $2,500 to $250,000, while the advance term can be between three and 18 months.

 In a cash advance, the factor rate replaces the interest rate, although it is similar.
 The average rate is between 1.14 and 1.18 and, when multiplied by the advance amount, shows you what you owe in total.
 When this factor rate is converted to an annual percentage rate (APR), it becomes equivalent to 15% or more.
 [Want to know more about factoring?
 Check out our reviews.]